-I also thank my co-members of the Executive Board of the ACBS Compassion-Focused SIG who contributed to the EST Project by inspiration and intellectual challenge: Dennis Tirch, PhD; Laura Silberstein-Tirch, PhD; Russell Kolts, PhD and Melissa Platt, PhD.
-For years we have shared a common goal: making science of compassion an integral part of the CBS family.
+I also thank my co-members of the Board of the ACBS Compassion-Focused SIG who contributed to the EST Project by inspiration and intellectual challenge: Dennis Tirch, PhD; Laura Silberstein-Tirch, PhD; Russell Kolts, PhD and Melissa Platt, PhD.

 A highly self-critical client may use any therapeutic situation, such as seemingly neutral psychoeducation or a failure to do homework, against herself to fuel shame, self-blame and self-disgust.
 Such self-defeating attitudes not only impede recovery from the current depressive episode and hamper the ongoing therapeutic process but tend to be stable also through symptom-free periods, contributing to the client’s vulnerability and the risk of relapse.
 Moreover, self-contempt seems to be strongly associated with relational problems and a generally poor quality of interpersonal functioning, which in turn diminishes social support – an important contributor to recovery and prevention.

 In order to address clients’ self-harshness, many ACT therapists already include compassion-based strategies into treatment of highly self-critical and self-defeating clients.
 Yet, they do it without having any conceptual guidance on how to integrate such strategies with traditional ACT.

 It is a common clinical practice to eclectically combine strategies originating from different theoretical traditions into a single intervention.
 It’s OK when it works for the client.
-Existing research suggests, for example, that self-compassion may be a potential agent of change in Acceptance and Commitment Therapy.
-But there is also a real risk that ACT and CFT strategies may undermine each other if used in an incoherent way.
+Existing research suggests, for example, that self-compassion may be a potential agent of change in various therapies, including ACT.
+But there is also a real risk that ACT and compassion-based strategies may undermine each other when combined in an incoherent way.

-Compassion-based strategies are aimed at the transformation of emotional experience.
-The question is: Are they compatible with the acceptance of emotions promoted by ACT, and if so – in which contexts?
+Compassion-based strategies, namely, are aimed at the transformation of emotional experience.
+The question remains: Are they compatible with the acceptance of emotions promoted by ACT, and if so – in which contexts?